Skip Navigation

 Citations to this article as recorded by

-• Clinical trait and systemic risk of familial diabetes mellitus according to its onset timing and number: A community-based KoGES cohort study
+• Clinical traits and systemic risks of familial diabetes mellitus according to age of onset and quantity: an analysis of data from the community-based KoGES cohort study

 • The prevalence and predictors of pre-diabetes and diabetes among adults 40–70 years in Kharameh cohort study: A population-based study in Fars province, south of Iran